planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Section 5: Styling
 ==================

 GeoServer can render geospatial data as images and return them for viewing in a browser.
+However, additional information, in the form of a style, needs to be applied to data in order to visualize it.

+Presenter notes
+---------------

+GeoServer can render geospatial data as images and return them for viewing in a browser.
 This is the heart of WMS.
 However, geospatial data has no inherent visualization.
 Therefore additional information, in the form of a style, needs to be applied to data in order to visualize it.

-Presenter notes
----------------

 We have already seen automatic/generic styles in action with the layers loaded in previous sections.
 In this section we will discuss how those styles are generated.

-GeoServer uses the Styled Layer Descriptor (SLD) markup language to apply cartographic effects to geospatial data.
-We will first explain basic SLD syntax and then show how to create and edit styles manually in GeoServer.
-Finally, we will introduce GeoExplorer, a browser-based apllication that contains a graphical style editor.
+GeoServer uses the Styled Layer Descriptor (SLD) markup language to describe geospatial data.
+We will first explain basic SLD syntax.
+Next we will show a new alternate markup language called YSLD, and its improvements over SLD.
+Finally, we will show how to create and edit styles manually in GeoServer.

 --------------------------------------------------